orlagh-sweeney/the-big-review/README.md

 - [Balsamiq](https://balsamiq.com/): this was used to create wireframes in the planning stage of the project.
 - [Font Awesome](https://fontawesome.com/): this was used to add social media icons to footer to enhance user experience.
 - [Fontpair](https://www.fontpair.co/): this was used to find fonts that compliment each other.
-- [Google Fonts](https://fonts.google.com/): this was used to import fonts into the style.css file.
+- [Google Fonts](https://fonts.google.com/): this was used to import fonts into the website.
 - [Coolers](https://coolors.co/): this was used to create a colour pallete for the website.
 - [Pexels](https://www.pexels.com/): this was used to find the hero image and placeholder image for the project.
-- [Django](https://www.djangoproject.com/): this was the web framework used.
+- [Django](https://www.djangoproject.com/): this was the MVC web framework used.
-- [Boostrap 5](https://getbootstrap.com/): this was the CSS framework used to make the site responsive.
+- [Bootstrap 5](https://getbootstrap.com/): this was the CSS framework used to make the site responsive.
 - [Cloudinary](https://cloudinary.com/): this was used to store static and media files.
 - [Gitpod](https://www.gitpod.io/): this was used to write, commit and to push the code to Github.
 - [Github](https://github.com/): this was used for version control.